Kicksecure/sdwdate/README.md

 Plugins are supported via hooks.
 These hooks include pre-connect, pre-fetch, post-fetch, post-success, post-failure, and progress.
-Sdwdate comes without a GUI, but is available as a plugin called timesync.
+Sdwdate comes without a GUI, but is available called sdwdate-gui.

 This package contains the sdwdate time fetcher and daemon.
 No installation on remote servers required.
 To avoid conflicts, this daemon